 Who Are We?

 We are Kate and Davide, an English/Sicilian couple, and we have been living at Etnalodge with our two exuberant Jack Russell terriers and our ninja cat since 2015.
-In mid-2017 our baby son was born, and in the first half of 2018 we undertook extensive renovation and restructuring works to the half of the house which has now become the holiday cottage, enlarging and improving the existing rooms while still maintaining their traditional character.
+In the first half of 2018 we undertook extensive renovation and restructuring works to the half of the house which has now become the holiday cottage, enlarging and improving the existing rooms while still maintaining their traditional character.

 Kate is originally from the Somerset countryside, but moved to Puglia to teach English in 2009.
-From there she just kept moving south, through Calabria and thence to Sicily, where she stopped, fell in love with Davide, and they got married.
+From there she just kept moving south, through Calabria and thence to Sicily.
 She speaks English and Italian, and the odd word of Sicilian.

 Davide is Sicilian D.O.C. and was brought up in a small village on the coast just outside Catania.
-He speaks Sicilian, Italian and English, and is Etnalodge's resident technical wizard and odd-jobs man.
+He speaks Sicilian, Italian and English.